The 7th International Competition on Human Identification at a Distance (HID 2026)

 Organizing Committee (Alphabetical order)

-- Prof. Md.
-Atiqur Rahman Ahad, University of East London, UK
+- Prof. Md Atiqur Rahman Ahad, University of East London, UK

 - Prof. Yongzhen Huang, Beijing Normal University, China; Watrix Technology Co.
 Ltd, China

-- Prof. Manuel J Marin-Jimenez, University of Cordoba, Spain
+- Prof. Manuel J. Marin-Jimenez, University of Cordoba, Spain

 - Prof. Liang Wang, Institute of Automation, Chinese Academy of Sciences, China